8 Leadership Skills Nurses Need to Be Successful

 5 Min Read

-Utica College is a leader in producing outstanding nurses who impact the profession through their confidence, strong leadership, critical thinking skills, and overall industry knowledge.
+Utica University is a leader in producing outstanding nurses who impact the profession through their confidence, strong leadership, critical thinking skills, and overall industry knowledge.

 As well as being compassionate, patient, and caring, a nurse needs to demonstrate leadership skills from the start of their career.
 Today’s healthcare environment is in a state of flux, which makes planning ahead difficult.
 However, the right leadership qualities can help you respond to the many challenges and opportunities you will face.
 With the right skills and knowledge, you can take your career to the next level.
 Here is a list of qualities to help you get the most from your profession.

 Understanding and embracing cultural diversity is a critical skill needed when working in any community.
 In healthcare, a global perspective will help nurse leaders respond effectively to worldwide healthcare trends and adapt them to their work on a national, regional, and local level.
 By working together and sharing technologies, strategies, and successes worldwide, we can address global healthcare issues.

 To operate an efficient healthcare service, you need to support it with the right technology.
 Electronic health records (EHR), clinical decision support (CDS), and biometrics support daily processes and interactions in healthcare and impact the collection and use of healthcare data.
 These technologies have rapidly become common in all medical facilities, so arming yourself with the appropriate technical knowledge now positions you in good stead for future advancement.

 A key quality in any leader or manager is decision-making skills.
 While culture, education, autonomy, and research are key factors that impact decision-making in the medical field, the most effective decisions are typically made by nursing leaders who consider each patient’s unique health needs1.
 These considerations are part of the natural decision-making process, which involves awareness of diverse medical situations and can be utilized by all nursing leaders to produce effective patient outcomes2.